brennoEudes/brennoEudes/README.md

 ### Hi there 👋

+## Brenno Eudes

+Hi!
+I am Brenno Eudes!

+Over a decade of selling digital products as a marketer, I am now capable of creating new ones as a front-end developer!

+I'm a creative and results-driven professional, passionate about crafting seamless digital experiences at the intersection of frontend development and marketing strategy, to drive business growth.

 <!--
 **brennoEudes/brennoEudes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.